-Well known around the world, Croisette promenade , was nevertheless a small winding path during its construction in 1860.
+Well known around the world, Croisette promenade, was only a small winding path during its construction in 1860.

 Gradually, the esplanade saw the establishment of palaces (Carlton hotel, Majestic hotel, Martinez hotel), many luxury brands and the Convention Center in 1982.